patrick-fs/segment-export-cli/README.md

 Download FullStory event and individual data for specific segments.

-`segex` is not currently distrbuted on NPM, so you'll have to pull down this code and execute it locally with `./bin/run`.
+`segex` is not currently distributed on NPM, so you'll have to pull down this code and execute it locally with `./bin/run`.

 # Install